 There is so much to learn when you become a parent.
 How to feed a child.
 How to decode an infant’s cries.
 How to put them to sleep properly.
-Kids don’t come with instructions, but parenting classes can help.
-When it comes to the life-changing ordeal of parenthood, finding a group of like-minded individuals going through the same thing can be a huge help — and that’s what the best parenting classes provide.
+Kids don’t come with instructions, but online parenting classes can help.

 Who It’s For: Parents who are concerned about dealing with problem behaviors and parents who are looking for expert-level tactics and are willing to put in the work.

 Why It Works: Dr. Alan Kazdin works with kids that lesser men might describe as “hard cases.”
 These are often children with incredibly violent or destructive behavior who need immediate intervention before they become admitted to mental institutions.
 He is on the front lines of helping kids get better.
 He does his work as the director of the Yale Parenting Center giving parents the tools they need to make their households more calm, more loving, and more stable.
 His Everyday Parenting course on Coursera, offered by Yale, offers free, pro-level information complete with concrete tactics for parents that are based on his years of experience and research.

 Who It’s For: Parents facing divorce who want the best outcome for their kid and a continued parental relationship.